radzionc/increaser/prompts/context.md

 A task have a "Start" button that will start a focus session for that task.

-## Ideas

-On the "Ideas" page, the user can note down ideas for their projects to avoid forgetting them.
-An idea has a name, description, and project field.
+On the "Ideas" sub-page, the user can note down ideas for their projects to avoid forgetting them.
+An idea has a name, description, project, checklist and links fields.
 The user can turn an idea into a task by clicking on the "Turn into a task" button.
-The user can filter ideas by project.

 ## Principles